Customer Service Questions and Answers

 No Returns Necessary

-We almost never ask you to return anything to us.
+We never ask you to return anything.
 That means you can shop with us and try something new without worrying you'll have to re-pack the box and go to the UPS station if you don't like it.

 No Statute of Limitations